piotrekmonko/rest-layer/README.md

 ## Breaking Changes

-Until version 1.0 of rest-layer, breaking changes may occur at any time if you rely on the latest master version.

-Below is an overview over recent breaking changes, starting from an arbitrary point with PR #151:
+Until we reach a stable v1, there will be occasional breaking changes to the rest-layer APIs.
+Breaking changes will however not arrive at patch releases.

+## Breaking changes since v0.2.0

+No breaking changes since v0.2.0.

+## Breaking changes prior to v0.2.0

+Below is an incomplete list of breaking changes included in v0.2.0:

 - PR #151: `ValuesValidator FieldValidator` attribute in `schema.Dict` struct replaced by `Values Field`.
 - PR #179: `ValuesValidator FieldValidator` attribute in `schema.Array` struct replaced by `Values Field`.
 - PR #204:
   - Storage drivers need to accept pointer to `Expression` implementer in `query.Predicate`.
   - `filter` parameters in sub-query will be validated for type match.
   - `filter` parameters will be validated for type match only, instead of type & constrains.
 - PR #228: `Reference` projection fields will be validated against referenced resource schema.
 - PR #230: `Connection` projection fields will be validated against connected resource schema.
 - PR #241: Always call `OnUpdate` field hook on HTTP PUT for existing documents.
 Deleting a field with `Default` value set, will always be reset to its default value.

-From the next release and onwards (0.2), this list will summarize breaking changes done to master since the last release.

 ## Features